Home » Soup Recipes » Lentil and Red Pepper Soup

 I love lentils.
 Not only are they great for soup (I grew up on traditional Scottish lentil soup) but they are cheap and nutritious too!
 Lentils are rich in polyphenols, B vitamins, iron, magnesium, potassium, and zinc as well as a great source of protein and fibre.

-If you want to try more lentil recipes check out my lentil bolognese.
+If you want to try more lentil recipes check out my Red Lentil Pasta Sauce and Lentil Bolognese.

 Lentil soup with roasted red peppers.